-Project construction will take place over approximately 48 months with an average and peak workforce of 474 and 959, respectively, of construction craft people, supervisory, support, and construction management personnel on-site during construction.
+Project construction will take place over approximately 42 months with an average and peak workforce of 474 and 959, respectively, of construction craft people, supervisory, support, and construction management personnel on-site during construction.
 The peak construction site workforce level is expected to occur in Month 32.
 (Ex.
-1, § 2.2-15.), There will be an estimated 90 full time positions at the completion of construction.
-Development and construction is expected to cost approximately \$1,100 million.
-Construction could begin during the fourth quarter of 2010 and be completed during the fourth quarter 2013.
-The facility will be operated 7 days a week, 14 hours per day.
+1, § 2.2-15.)
+There will be an estimated 90 full time positions at the completion of construction.
+Development and construction is expected to cost approximately \$1.8 billion.
+Construction could begin during the fourth quarter of 2010 and be completed by the first quarter of 2013.
+The facility will be operated 7 days a week, up to 14 hours per day.